wp-plugins/backwpup/readme.txt

 * Store backup to Google Storage
 * Store backup to Microsoft Azure (Blob)
 * Store backup to RackSpaceCloud
-* Store backup to DropBox
+* Store backup to Dropbox
 * Store backup to SugarSync
 * Send Log/Backup by Email
 * Multisite Support only as Network Admin